Nurse Residency Program

 Welcome to the nurse residents program at West Tennessee Healthcare.

-- The Nurse Residents Program is designed to support you as a new nurse in gaining confidence and skill as you transition into your career as a professional nurse at West Tennessee Healthcare
+- Is designed to support you as a new nurse in gaining confidence and skill as you transition into your career as a professional nurse at West Tennessee Healthcare

-- The program is an intense orientation giving nurse residents the ability to focus on areas that match their interests and career goals
+- Is an intense orientation giving nurse residents the ability to focus on areas that match their interests and career goals

-- The curriculum addresses topics such as evidence-based nursing, leadership, patient outcomes, critical thinking, stress management, nursing professional development, and more
+- Addresses topics such as evidence-based nursing, leadership, patient outcomes, critical thinking, stress management, nursing professional development, and more

-Nurse residents are oriented to WTH and gain experience in multiple departments and hospitals during the 2 month rotation period of the Nurse Residency Program, below is a sample of the residency schedule.
+Nurse residents are oriented to our system and gain experience in multiple departments and hospitals during the 2 month rotation period of the NRP.

 - Commit to a full-time work schedule (36-48 hours per week)